 Virginijus Sinkevičius, Minister of Economy and Innovations of the Republic of Lithuania

-Janne Peltola, Finland Permanent Representation of the EU (tbc)
+Janne Peltola, Counsellor for Competitiveness, Permanent Representation of Finland to the EU

 10:05 – 10:55 Discussion: AI for business: AI privacy concerns: how real is it?
 AI is gaining steam in business.
 Multinational tech companies have already invested billions in AI research as well as in promising AI startups.
 Growing AI also means necessity for more data for it to develop.
 Here is where potential issues about privacy and private data come in.
 How do companies maintain their level of responsibility towards private data when training AI?
 What are the ways for companies to ensure the development of trustworthy AI?